cabrerahector/wordpress-popular-posts/readme.txt

 - Fixes a compatibility issue with Yoast SEO (and potentially other plugins as well).
 - Improves compatibility with MySQL 5.7+.
 - Other minor fixes and improvements.

-= 4.0.11 =

-**If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**

-- Fixes reference to tracking script.

 See [full changelog](https://github.com/cabrerahector/wordpress-popular-posts/blob/master/changelog.md).